Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 <!-- ------------------------ -->
 ## Get Geospatial Station Data
-Let's get geospatial data for stations where cycles are available
+We just have station_id, so let's get geospatial data to locate those stations on map

 ###  Access data from AWS API Gateway
 ``` sql